sticken88/music-player/README.md

 ### TODO
 - Identify a way to stop radio when a song starts to play and vice versa.
+- Add comments to use doxygen or sphinx

 #### Music player
 - Review LibraryManager.